Deputy Director, Center for Western Lands

 Contact Me: Email

-A lifelong resident of the West, Coby Tigert recognizes the importance of public lands to the Western outdoor experience.
-With a heritage steeped in fly fishing and hunting, he brings years of experience working at the grassroots level on habitat issues.
-He has coordinated sportsmen’s organizations with state and federal agencies on issues ranging from big game and travel management planning to water quality in critical cutthroat trout habitat.
+A lifelong resident of the West, Coby Tigert recognized the importance of public lands to the Western outdoor experience.
+With a heritage steeped in fly fishing and hunting, he brought years of experience working at the grassroots level on habitat issues when he joined the staff as Idaho field representative in May 2013.
+Previously, he coordinated between sportsmen’s organizations and state and federal agencies on issues ranging from big game and travel management planning to water quality in critical cutthroat trout habitat.

-Coby and his wife Linda spend their free time in pursuit of the animals that define them.
-You will find them casting flies for trout or bass, chasing deer and elk with longbows in hand, or trailing pointing dogs in pursuit of sharptails or chukars on public lands somewhere in the West.
+Coby and his wife Linda spent their free time in pursuit of the animals that defined them.
+You could have found them casting flies for trout or bass, chasing deer and elk with longbows in hand, or trailing pointing dogs in pursuit of sharptails or chukars on public lands across the West.